 What Is MOHELA?

-- Once funds are disbursed and received, the Education Department hands the account off by assigning it to MOHELA or one of its other student loan servicers.
+Once you apply for an receive a federal student loan, the Education Department provides the money to the school’s student aid office.
+After funds are disbursed and received, the Education Department hands the account off by assigning it to MOHELA or one of its other student loan servicers.

 With a fifth of new federal student loans assigned to MOHELA for servicing, many borrowers will end up dealing with the company.
 Loan servicers manage everything from the first disbursement to the final payment, so you may be a MOHELA customer for many years.